weiwhy/PcapOptikon2/README.md

 The containers will print the output on the console and exit when they finish processing the pcap.
 You can see the results on Kibana: http://localhost:5601

+If it's the first time opening Kibana it will prompt to the creation of a new index-pattern.
+You can do it from the following interface:
+[TODO screenshots]

 ## Zeek Extracted Files